VolmitSoftware/docs/holoui/11-runtime-architecture.md

 w.spawnParticle(REDSTONE, v.getX(), v.getY(), v.getZ(), 5, new Particle.DustOptions(c, 1));
 ```

 `REDSTONE` is resolved once via `RegistryUtil.find(Particle.class, "redstone", "dust")` because the constant was renamed across Minecraft versions.
 This is the Bukkit API rather than a packet, so debug particles are visible to everyone in range, unlike the display entities.
-It is used only by `MenuSessionManager.controlPositionDebug` (yellow at `getCenterInitialYAdjusted()`, orange at each component location) and `ClickableComponent.highlightHitbox` (blue interpolated outline plus a red ray along the plane normal), both on 2-tick tasks that are started and cancelled reactively when the corresponding setting changes.
+It is used only by `MenuSessionManager.controlPositionDebug` (yellow at the transformed menu origin, orange at each component location) and `ClickableComponent.highlightHitbox` (blue interpolated outline plus a red ray along the plane normal), both on 2-tick tasks that are started and cancelled reactively when the corresponding setting changes.

 ## 9. VolmLib integration service